-The ingredients in traditional Swabian potato salad and few and simple, but there are a few tricks that are absolute musts for getting it right – like the restaurants do.
+The ingredients in a traditional Swabian potato salad recipe are few and simple, but there are a few tricks that are absolute musts for getting it right – like the restaurants do.
 Here they are:

 1) The right potatoes.
 This is the biggest challenge here in the U.S. In Germany you can find potatoes that you simply cannot find here.
 Unlike Russet potatoes, for example, which are flaky, mealy, and generally flavorless, the kind used in potato salads in Germany are firm, deep yellow in color, buttery and flavorful.
 And they keep their shape well.
 The closest you can get to those here are Yukon Gold potatoes and those are the ones I recommend for this recipe.
 Also, be sure to boil the potatoes in their skins – don’t peel them first.

 2) Beef broth.
 There is no substitute, it must be beef broth.
 And it must be very strong beef broth.
 And it must be hot when you pour it over the potatoes so they soak it up.
 Make sure you let the potatoes sit for at least a full hour after you pour the broth over.